Standard Pallet Size Chart (48×40, Euro & Global Dimensions)

 Europe, Asia

-North American Pallet Sizes
+North American Pallet Sizes (48×40 GMA Pallet)

-So where does this common misconception about the standard dimensions of a pallet come from?
+So, where does this common misconception about the standard dimensions of a pallet come from?

-This pallet size may be the most common, but answering the question of what are the dimensions of a pallet is not that easy.
+This pallet size may be the most common, but answering the question of what the dimensions of a pallet are is not that easy.
 We’ll share more information about common dimensions of a pallet in the chart below:

 WxL (inches)